The Greek Islands

 The Saronic Islands and Athens

-If you’re looking to combine an island retreat with a trip to Athens, then a holiday to Hydra is a good bet.
 The Saronic Islands are nestled close to the mainland coast by Athens, and many Athenians have holiday homes on these beautiful islands.
 Hydra has a wonderful and historic port climbing up the hillside, and has particular appeal to those looking for green holidays – all forms of private motorised transport are banned here!
+We also feature Aegina, Agistri, Poros and Spetses.
+If you’re looking to combine an island retreat with a trip to Athens, then a holiday to one of the Saronic islands is a good bet - the closest are less than an hour by frequent ferry service from Piraeus.